 Ownership changed again in 1981 when Ampco Pittsburgh, a holding company located in Pittsburgh, Pennsylvania, bought Buffalo Forge Company and all of its subsidiaries.
 In 2010, Ampco Pittsburgh realigned, with Aerofin becoming a division of Air and Liquid Systems under Ampco Pittsburgh.

-The types of products manufactured by Aerofin has changed significantly since the company was founded.
-In the beginning, Aerofin manufactured only standard coil for the HVAC market.
+The types of products manufactured by Aerofin have changed significantly since the company was founded.
+In the beginning, Aerofin manufactured only standard coils for the HVAC market.
 In the1950’s, Aerofin started building coils for the industrial and power industry.
 This change resulted in Aerofin obtaining the ASME U-Stamp because many companies required the code stamp and customer inspection.
 In the late 70’s and early 80’s, Aerofin obtained the N-Stamp to become a major supplier of N-Stamped coils for the nuclear market.
 In the early 90’s, Aerofin purchased the assets of Energy Flow in order to obtain plate fin capabilities.

 Today Aerofin has one of the widest range of finned tube products of any coil manufacturer.